Violent ’80s and ’90s Anime Defying Censorship Rules

 1983│Movie

 Golgo 13: The Professional, directed by Osamu Dezaki, is a seminal piece of anime cinema based on the long-running manga by Takao Saito.
 The film follows Duke Togo, also known as Golgo 13, a cold, calculating assassin whose reputation precedes him.
 The anime dives deep into the moral complexities of assassination, showcasing a protagonist who is both highly skilled and unflinchingly ruthless.
-Known for its stylish direction and innovative animation techniques, Golgo 13: The Professional features gritty, realistic action scenes that highlight the brutal nature of its titular character’s line of work, earning it a reputation as a pioneering work in violent anime.
+Known for its stylish direction and innovative animation techniques, Golgo 13: The Professional features gritty, realistic action scenes that highlight the violent nature of its titular character’s line of work, earning it a reputation as a pioneering work in vi0lent anime.

-Golgo 13 - The Professional│courtesy of Toho-Towa
+Golgo 13 - The Professional│© Toho-Towa

 1. Devilman - The Birth